zhangyz1104/mushy_magma_ocean/README.md

 # mushy_magma_ocean
-A series of codes about the calculation of fluid dynamics and thermodynamics of mushy magma ocean
+A series of codes about the calculations of fluid dynamics and thermodynamics of a mushy magma ocean